-Whether you are moving to or from a lake shore area, packing for a move requires you pack items safely so they make the trip properly, ready to adorn your new home when you get there.
+Whether you are moving to or from a lake shore area, packing for a move requires you to pack items safely so they make the trip properly and are ready to adorn your new home when you get there.

 There are two ways you can go about getting your packing supplies.
 You can visit a store or storage facility that sells supplies, or you can ask local stores for extra boxes that they no longer need.

 Some handy ones for packing glassware come from a liquor store or wine section of a grocery store.
 Those boxes come with cells that are ideal to keep wine glasses upright and safely protected.
 Getting your boxes from a store is certainly a green way to go, not to mention the least expensive way.

 Something else to think about is the size of the box.
 Sometimes a larger number of smaller boxes is much easier to handle than a smaller number of bigger, more awkward boxes.

 You can repurpose socks and T-shirts as wrapping material for dishes.
 This can save you some money and extra packing material you just have to dispose of when you get to your new home.
 Too. you can also pack two things at the same time.